versioneye/versioneye_maven_plugin/README.md

 ## Feedback

-If you have questions, bugs or feature requests to this project, feel free to open a ticket here.
+If you have questions, bugs or feature requests to this project, feel free to open a ticket [here](https://github.com/versioneye/versioneye_maven_plugin/issues).
+Pull-Requests are welcome!